grasbrook-cityscope/GRACIO-docs/README.md

 ## To Do

 ### specification
+- make a more pretty schematic
 - define user-changeble parameters (see "Cell Properties" above)
 - figure out architecture for hashing properties
-- decide on wether GeoJSON grids contain properties or if they should be obtained from the grid array instead (reasoning: geoJSONs get really big, might make sense to only create on at startup and get/send data only on index-referenced-grid basis)
+- decide on wether GeoJSON grids contain properties or if they should be obtained from the grid array instead (reasoning: geoJSONs get really big, might make sense to only create once at startup and get/send data (cell types) only on index-referenced-grid basis)

+### property storage
+- where do be put this?
+CityIO?
+- decide on hashing procedure
+- define unified translation service

 ### front-end
 by Till